opencobra/cobratoolbox/.github/guides/TESTGUIDE.md

     parpool(2); % launch 2 workers
 end
 ```
-Please only launch a pool of `2` workers - more workers should not be needed to test a parallel function efficiently.
+:warning: Please only launch a pool of `2` workers - more workers should not be needed to test a parallel function efficiently.

 #### 6. Body of test